mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "Ramne.
 Who is Ramne?"

   "I've heard of him," Pomri chimed in.
 "He used to be some nobody in the Rudjan guard who thought he was smarter than the rest of us.
 Never got promoted, so he just left us one day without a trace."

+  Fajro captures Melna

+  Linyu and Pomri don't make it on the train, and disappear effectively.

    -->